MAIF/daikoku/manual/docs/02-usages/08-tenantusage/2-teams.md

 * Team contact, an email address for a simple contact
 * Team avatar, it could be an URl or an asset from the object manager
 * Metadata, some extra informations that will be sent with the api calls with team apikeys
+* Authorized entities, a collection of otoroshi entities visible to the team, the others are not accessible.

 ## Update an existing team
 Hover over team's avatar and click the `update` button (Pen icon).
 All the informations filled during the team creation can be overwritten.